The history of Lothlorien:

 Young People:

-In the same year B. Blanke became member of the backing group of a choir called Young People who just lost their original band.
+In the same year B. Blanke became member of the backing group of a choir called Young People who had just lost their original band.

 The choir had a few gigs and it was common practice that the backing group played a solo on the concerts.